- Attracts and kills the most common large and small cockroaches including American, brown-banded, German, Oriental and other roaches

 Q. I used Maggie’s Farm Roach Killer bait, but I am still seeing roaches.
 Is that normal?

-A. The Maggie's Farm Roach Bait contains multiple food attractants to attract cockroaches to it, where they will feed on it, return to their nest, and die within a day or two.
+A. Our Roach Killer gel bait contains multiple food attractants to attract cockroaches to it, where they will feed on it, return to their nest, and die within a day or two.
 What happens next is known as the "domino effect."
 After they die, other roaches in the nest will consume the dead body, ingesting the toxic active ingredient, and in turn, also die.
 Baby roaches also consume the feces of adult roaches and can pick up the toxicant this way as well.

 It is important that you DO NOT USE any insecticide sprays around the bait placements, as you don't want to do anything that will prevent the roaches from taking the bait.
 The goal is to kill roaches, not temporarily chase them away.
 You want the roaches to eat the bait and die.